umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/part-4.md

 ##Overview
 In this tutorial we will add a server-side API controller, which will query a custom table in the Umbraco database, and then return the data to a simple angular controller + view.

-The end result will be a person-list, populated from a custom table, when clicked it will store the ID of the selected person.
+The end result will be a person-list, populated from a custom table.
+When clicked it will store the ID of the selected person.

 ##Setup the database
-First thing we need is some data, below is a simple SQL Script for create a `people` table with some random data in.
-You could also use [http://generatedata.com] for larger amounts of data:
+First thing we need is some data; below is a simple SQL Script for creating a `people` table with some random data in it.
+You could also use [http://generatedata.com](http://generatedata.com) for larger amounts of data:

 	CREATE TABLE people (
 	    id INTEGER NOT NULL IDENTITY(1, 1),